 The settings of a dream primarily tell you about its subject and what parts of your life or yourself are addressed.

 The characters move the plot of the story and give voice to your life and the people — even the things — in it.
 Characters provide the drama.

 The symbols tell the backstory.
 They say what’s unsaid.
 They stand in for ideas, subjects, concepts, thoughts, emotions, perceptions and so forth.

-This three-step formula is used in screenwriting and fiction to create narrative arcs for the plot and characters.
+Dreams follow a three-step formula seen often in screenwriting and fiction to create narrative arcs for the plot and characters.
 Any or all can be used in a dream:

 The resolution of a dream is the most overlooked yet most important part of a dream, because it points toward how the dream benefits you.